-As directed, graduates will rise one row at a time, then proceed as directed to stage left (audience right), where they will be matched with their Guest Hooders (if applicable).
-As directed, graduates will proceed to the front of the stage, hand their index card to the Reader, then progress across the stage, first to the hooding station, then to the diploma/hand shake/picture stations.
-Graduates and Guest Hooders will then return to their seats as directed.
+As directed, graduates will rise one row at a time, then proceed as directed to their right, around the faculty and Guest Hooder seating area, where they will be matched with their Guest Hooders (if applicable).
+As directed, graduates will proceed onto the stage, hand their index card to the Reader, then progress across the stage, first to the hooding station, then to the diploma/hand shake/picture stations.
+Graduates and Guest Hooders (if applicable) will then return to their seats as directed.
 A more detailed email will be sent prior to commencement.

 Please note: Diploma covers are issued during the ceremony rather than actual diplomas, which will be mailed to each graduate within two to six weeks following the ceremony.
 If you would like to personally pick up your diploma, you must make prior arrangements with the Office of the Registrar.